Campbell v Hall: Significance

 Although the passage from the judgment of Lord Mansfield has regularly been cited for the proposition that the King cannot legislate contrary to fundamental principles of that kind, I suspect that this is to read too much into his remark.
 The passage may be more readily understood if the punctuation is modernised in this way:

 The 6th and last proposition is that, if the King (and when I say the King, I always mean the King without the concurrence of Parliament) has a power to alter the old and to introduce new laws in a conquered country, this legislation being subordinate, that is, subordinate to his own authority in Parliament, he cannot make any new change contrary to fundamental principles: he cannot exempt an inhabitant from that particular dominion, as for instance, from the laws of trade, or from the power of Parliament, or give him privileges exclusive of his other subjects; and so in many other instances which might be put."

+In March 2026, following the resettlement of the Île du Coin by the Chagossian Government, Campbell v Hall was again cited in the Supreme Court of the British Indian Ocean Territory with Chief Justice James Lewis stating that "In relation to the prerogative, Lord Mance said at [147] in Bancoult No. 2 [regarding Campbell v Hall], and with which I respectfully agree" before stating that "There is no historical authority for a prerogative power to expel or permanently exclude a population of British subjects from the territory to which their citizenship belongs."

 Campbell v Hall also called into question the ouster of French law in Quebec by proclamation in 1763.
 As a result, the Quebec Act was passed in 1774 to confirm that French law continued to govern civil matters, but was ousted in favour of English law in criminal matters.

 Parliament subsequently passed the Colonial Laws Validity Act 1865 to deal with conflicting jurisprudence that arose in the years following Campbell.